Field styles allow you to declare individual CSS styles for a field in a list or

 as the field style and for other tables that have at least one field in the same

 scope as the field style.
-Field styles defined for a table will not apply
+Field styles defined for a table do not apply to database

-to database views that include the table.
-You must create separate field styles for
+views that include the table.
+Create separate field styles for database views.

 Navigate to the list of styles for the field in one of the following